lovelindhoni/postedin-analytics/README.md

 # Postedin Analytics Chrome Extension

 > [!NOTE]
 > Analytics may appear broken due to LinkedIn's client-side routing.
-Please refresh the tab to re-render the analytics
+Please refresh the tab to re-render the analytics.
+Make sure you **signed into linkedin** and posts should should be opened in a seperate tab, (https://linkedin.com/posts/, https://linkedin.com/feed/update).

 ## Overview